Educational inequity perpetuates poverty

 No worries.
 Teach For India has a mentoring program.
 The mentorship program provides a well rounded personal development with a special emphasis on Leadership.
 The fellows are trained by an experienced and well qualified team of professionals most of whom themselves have completed two years of fellowship experience.
 Latest techniques and skills are taught to fellows over the period of two years including use of videos and documentaries to make their teaching experience more impactful.
 After two years of fellowship experience some of the fellows choose to join Teach For India as administrative staff while many choose to join other NGOs, apply for further studies, join policy making in government agencies and so forth.

-Lets hear what Naushin from Outreach team has to say for wannabe applicants
+With Naushin from Outreach team has to say for wannabe applicants.

 The focus of Fellowship program is two fold.
 One is Short Term and the other being Long Term.
 Short Term focus is to place outstanding working professionals and college graduates in under resourced and low income schools for a period of two years to hone them in experiential experience to better understand the challenges facing education sector and educational inequity.